Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agentic Framework Overview

-The agent first constructs a comprehensive view of its internal state and the environment.
-This view aggregates the internal state, the external received segment, and any local action into a single structured prompt, which is fed to the LLM.
+\begin{itemize} \item \textbf{Context Aggregation and Classification:} The agent first constructs a global view of its internal state and environment.
+This view aggregates the internal state from the \textbf{State Module}, the externally received segment, and any local actions into a single structured prompt.
+The Classifier then parses the features of this view and assigns routine cases to the SLM fast path or flagged cases to the LLM slow path.